Muhammedhashirm009/whatsapp/KOYEB_DEPLOYMENT.md

 ### Using Git
 1. Push your code to GitHub
 2. Connect your GitHub repository to Koyeb
-3. Set Build Command: `npm run build`
+3. Set Build Command: `node build.mjs`
 4. Set Run Command: `npm start`

 ### Environment Variables in Koyeb